Shadrake v Attorney-General: Principle behind contempt of court and constitutional considerations

 The Court of Appeal's judgment was rendered on 27 May 2011 by Judge of Appeal Andrew Phang.
-Affirming the High Court's decision, the Court of Appeal held that the purpose of the law on scandalizing contempt was to prevent erosion public confidence in the administration of justice, not the protection of the dignity of judges.
-The Court further affirmed that scandalizing contempt was a public injury and not a private tort.
+Affirming the High Court's decision, the Court of Appeal held that the purpose of the law on scandalising contempt was to prevent erosion public confidence in the administration of justice, not the protection of the dignity of judges.
+The Court further affirmed that scandalising contempt was a public injury and not a private tort.

 The Court also observed that the law on contempt of court operated against the broader legal canvas of the right to freedom of speech that is embodied within Article 14 of the Constitution as well as the common law.
 There is a need for balance: while the right to freedom of speech is not absolute, the law on contempt of court should also not unduly infringe the right.

 Test for liability

 The Court of Appeal affirmed that the mens rea or mental element for liability was the intentional publication of the allegedly contemptuous statement.
-The Court then focused on the actus reus of the offence, and considered the legal principles for identifying the suitable test for liability for scandalizing contempt.
+The Court then focused on the actus reus of the offence, and considered the legal principles for identifying the suitable test for liability for scandalising contempt.
 In particular, the Court detailed the contents of the real risk test, the clear and present danger test, and the inherent tendency test.
-It held that the real risk test was the applicable test for scandalizing contempt in Singapore.
+It held that the real risk test was the applicable test for scandalising contempt in Singapore.